yiwenren/Battle-City_Multiplayer/README.md

 # Battle-City_Multiplayer

-It is a multiple-player game.
+This is a updated version of Battle City, which allows multiple-players to involve in.

 Firstly run TankServer.java.
 Then after the server runs succeefully, players can run TankClient.java to participate in this battle.